antoniorodr/Spotify_playlist_creation/README.md

 Use "http://example.com" as the redirect URL in your app.

+The first time you run the script, it will ask you to paste the url you were redirected to.
+Do it and click enter.
+It will create then a token.txt file and you can run the script again.

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file